Skip to main content

 DIP financing terms.
 The debtors secured a $45 million DIP financing facility from existing prepetition lenders, with Forbright Bank serving as agent.
 The facility included $15 million in new money to fund operations during the restructuring process and facilitate completion of partially funded solar installations that were in progress at the filing date.

 Strategic alternatives.
-The debtors proposed a dual-path restructuring strategy that contemplated two potential outcomes: a debt-to-equity conversion that would reorganize the company under creditor ownership, or an asset sale that would transfer the operating business to a purchaser and distribute proceeds to creditors.
+The debtors proposed a dual-path strategy contemplating two outcomes: a debt-to-equity conversion that would reorganize the company under creditor ownership, or an asset sale that would transfer the operating business and distribute proceeds.
+The sale and bidding procedures motion was filed on the petition date, and the court entered a Bidding Procedures Order on July 2, 2025.
+Jefferies LLC marketed the loan servicing operations as investment banker, and as prepetition secured lender Forbright was positioned to credit bid its claim for the servicing operations.

 VersionDocketDate